heyjva/support/content/src/connect-zbt-1/thread/thread-enable.md

    1. Select **Use as a Thread border router**.
       - **Result**: This will install the OpenThread Border Router add-on.
-   2. The dialog informs you that Connect ZBT-1 now acts as an OpenThread border router.
+   2. The dialog informs you that Home Assistant Connect&nbsp;ZBT-1 now acts as an OpenThread border router.
 Select **Submit**.
    3. Then, select **Finish**.

    ![Select the Thread firmware](/static/img/connect-zbt-1/connect-zbt-1_pick_firmware.png)